 It's easy to prepare this Cheesy Broccoli Vegan Quiche using a frozen gluten-free and vegan pie crust.
 Enjoy a slice of this tofu-based quiche its own or with some fresh fruit or a side salad.
 This dairy-free, egg-free quiche is perfect for breakfast, brunch or lunch!Jump to Recipe

 Quiche has always been a favorite of mine since I can remember.

 I hate to admit it, but I used to buy those frozen mini quiches typically served at parties in bulk at Costco and eat like 10 of them for breakfast.

 So when I set out to make a vegan version, I needed to find the perfect egg replacement.

 This little block of soy has allowed me to create a delicious egg-free version of my favorite breakfast.

-The first time I had a tofu quiche was at a local vegan and gluten-free bakery before I even started eating this way.
+The first time I had a tofu quiche was at a local vegan and gluten-free bakery one day while on my lunch break.

 I had shopped there before for the ridiculously amazing gluten-free cupcakes, but on that particular day, the quiche caught my eye.

 So of course, I just had to make one myself.

 For the tofu base, I opted for silken tofu due to its soft consistency and "egg-like" texture.